collapsed-stacks/startups/questions/11280/patented-lossless-compression-algorithm-for-images-with-bmp-format.md

 - posted by: [BrettFromLA](https://stackexchange.com/users/2813127/brettfromla) on 2016-10-04
 - score: 0

-<p>Websites that display pictures will like this algorithm.
+Websites that display pictures will like this algorithm.
 It will make their web pages load faster.
 But that would only work on a web browser that understood your algorithm.
 Therefore, you need to give this for free to web browsers (Chrome, Firefox, Internet Explorer, Safari, etc.).
-Then, you need to sell this to big websites that show a lot of pictures (Instagram, Pinterest, Facebook, Amazon, etc.).</p>
+Then, you need to sell this to big websites that show a lot of pictures (Instagram, Pinterest, Facebook, Amazon, etc.).

-<p>But this sounds very difficult.
-I don't know how you could contact web browsers and ask them to include your algorithm.</p>
+But this sounds very difficult.
+I don't know how you could contact web browsers and ask them to include your algorithm.

 ## Answer 11294